On this page, you will learn to create requests in DAI or in any ERC20, whose payment will be automatically detected.

 The Portal can detect payments of requests in ETH, BTC, and ERC20.
 After the example below, you will understand that smart invoices can open many use cases and that reconciliation processes between bank statements and accounting is already outdated.

-Before you execute the code below, don't forget to:
+We assume you know React.
+Before you run the code below, don't forget to:

 - Change the

 API_KEY, with your test API key

 - Change the payment value with one of your Ethereum addresses